puppetlabs/puppet-docs/source/guides/style_guide.markdown

 ### 9.1.
 Resource Names

 All resource titles must be quoted.
-If you are using an array of titles you must quote each title in the array, but cannot quote the array itself.
+If you are using an array of titles you must quote each title in the array, but must not quote the array itself.

 **Good:**